Around groups in Hilbert Geometry: Benz ecri's theorem

 \begin{corollary} If $\d$ and $\d'$ are two distances coming from natural projective metrics then for any properly convex open set $\O$, the metric spaces $(\O,d_{\O})$ and $(\O,d'_{\O})$ are bi-Lipschitz equivalent through the identity map. \end{corollary}

-We remark that the volume entropy of two bi-Lipschitz spaces has no raison to be the same.
-We also remark that if a convex set is Gromov-hyperbolic for the Hilbert distance it is Gromov-hyperbolic for all natural distances.
+We remark that there is no reason for which the volume entropy of two bi-Lipschitz spaces is the same.
+We also remark that if a convex set is Gromov-hyperbolic for the Hilbert distance, it is Gromov-hyperbolic for all natural distances.